DETERMINISTIC6G/InvertedPendulumSimulator/README.md

 ## Packet Trace

-The simulator apps `simulate-event_queue` and `simulate-agv` read a packet trace from a file, including the timestamps of packets (sensor samples) sent by the plant, time of samples received by the controller, and time of control input (u = force onto cart) arriving at the plant.
+The simulator apps `simulate-event_queue` and `simulate-agv` read a packet trace from a file, including the timestamps of packets (sensor samples) sent by the plant, and time of control input (u = force onto cart) arriving at the plant.

+The packet trace can be generated using OMNeT++/INET with DETERMINISTIC6G extensions.

 The file format is CSV, with the following columns:

 ```
-TODO
+# pctNumber,rcvdTime,sendTime
 ```

-* TODO
+* pctNumber: sequence number of the packet
+* rcvdTime:  timestamp of control response arrival at the plant [s]
+* sendTime:  timestamp  of state information sent from the plant [s]

 ## State Trace